About Bergstrom-Mahler Museum of Glass

-Bergstrom-Mahler Museum is a regional art museum with glass-focused programming.
+Bergstrom-Mahler Museum of Glass is a regional art museum with glass-focused programming.
 The museum has four permanent glass collections: the world's most representative collection of antique and contemporary glass paperweights, a stunning collection of Germanic drinking vessels dating from 1573, a collection of Victorian-Era glass baskets and an ever-growing collection of contemporary glass.
 The museum also offers a schedule of temporary glass exhibitions as well as studio classes in glass for youth and adults.

 It began with playful reminiscing. . .